-- 1. Understand the terminology and concepts of OSI and TCP/IP Reference models and identify different physical media used for data transmission - 2.
-Explain the services of Data link layer - 3.
-Describe the principles of network layer and implement routing algorithms used for data transmission - 4.
-Describe the concepts of internetworking and Internet Control protocols - 5.
-Demonstrate the essential services of transport layer - 6.
-Construct the functioning of various protocols of Application layer
+- 1. Explain the terminology and concepts of OSI and TCP/IP Reference models and identify different physical media used for data transmission - 2.
+Explain and implement the services of Data link layer - 3. describe the principles of network layer and implement routing algorithms used for data transmission - 4.
+Explain the essential services of transport layer - 5.
+Understand the functioning of various protocols of Application layer - 6.
+Understand the principles of networking